PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Required `concat_out` and `q_out` tensors are now prevalidated after all prospective input shapes and before the first input or metadata mutation.
 Both missing-tensor cases retain a complete ModelIR fingerprint and zero statistic.
-One strict xfail still blocks extraction: a Dequantize output declared as a ModelIR output is not protected before its input and metadata are changed from NCHW to NHWC.
+A pending tensor-shape update whose tensor is public is now rejected before axis validation or mutation, preserving public Dequantize outputs that would change from NCHW to NHWC.
+An already-NHWC public Dequantize output with no pending update remains eligible, retaining the safe feature.
+No strict xfail remains.
 The established eight-model QLinear recovery survey recorded zero rewrites for this helper, so positive production ownership is not claimed.

 ## Managed-corpus SWAP exclusion policy